ASE G1 Maintenance & Lt. Repair Practice Test

 Answer C is wrong.
 The refrigerant enters the evaporator core as a liquid.

 Answer D is correct.
-The refrigerant converts from a liquid to a vapor.
-This is because it boils as it receives heat from the cabin air.
-Refrigerant has a very low boiling point.
+Refrigerant has a low boiling point and converts from a liquid to a vapor as it receives heat from the cabin air.

 38. Technician A says a stuck open PCV valve results in a lean air-fuel ratio.
 Technician B says the PCV system removes blowby gases from the crankcase.
 Who is correct?